How to Maintain Spiritual Fervor

 Notice the prophecies that have come to pass recently:

 According to the prophet Zechariah, Jerusalem has become a “cup of trembling” to the world.

-Christians must “discern the days” and understand the urgency of this last “hour.”
-We must take note of the Endtime passages that foretell Christ’s return: Matthew 24; Mark 13; Luke 21; 1 Thessalonians 4; 2 Thessalonians 2; 1 Peter 3; Jude, and the entire book of Revelation.
-Jesus said in John 4:35: “Do you not say, `Four months more and then the harvest’?
+Christians must “discern the days” and understand that we are living in the “last hour” of Bible prophecy.
+Jesus said in John 4:35, “Do you not say, `Four months more and then the harvest’?
 I tell you, open your eyes and look at the fields!
 They are ripe for harvest.”
 When we properly “discern the days” it will create zeal and urgency to work in the Lord’s harvest field!

 (Transition) Let’s hear the testimony of the Apostle Paul.

-Every person here has a divine mandate on their life!
-You have a divine mission!
-But there’s more: God has not just given you a mandate; He has anointed and equipped you to accomplish your mission.
-The “called ones” are also the “empowered ones”!
-And you must not ignore your mission or place in the Kingdom of God regardless of how insignificant you think it is!
-Your anointing is important to the Kingdom and something is always lacking without your involvement.
+Every person here has a divine mandate—a divine purpose—on their life!
+But there’s more: God has done more than give you a purpose; he has enabled you to accomplish your purpose.
+As a “called one,” you are also an “empowered one”!
+And you must not ignore your purpose in God’s Kingdom regardless of how insignificant you think you are!
+Something is always lacking when people ignore their place in the Kingdom.